angular-architects/module-federation-plugin/libs/native-federation-core/README.md

 }
 ```

-If you don't want to share (all of) the, put their names into the skip array (see above).
+If you don't want to share (all of) them, put their names into the skip array (see above).

 ### Configuring Remotes

-When configuring a remote, you can also expose files that can be loaded into the shell at runtime:
+When configuring a remote, you can expose files that can be loaded into the shell at runtime:

 ```javascript
 const {